-- □1) It is critical that your airplane be balanced correctly.
+□1) It is critical that your airplane be balanced correctly.
 Improper balance will cause your plane to lose control and crash.
-The center of gravity is locate 11cm back from the leading edge of the wing, measured at wing tip. - □2) If the nose of the plane falls, the plane is nose heavy.
+The center of gravity is locate 100mm back from the leading edge of the wing, measured at the fuselage.

+□2) If the nose of the plane falls, the plane is nose heavy.
 To correct this first move the battery pack further back in the fuselage.
 If this is not possible or does not correct it, stick small amounts of lead weight on the fuselage sides under the horizontal stabilizer.
 If the tail of the plane falls, the plane is tail heavy.

-To correct this, move the battery and receiver forward orif this is not possible, stick weight onto the firewall.
+To correct this, move the battery and receiver forward orif this is not possible, stick weight onto the firewall or use a brass heavy hub spinner hub, similar to those offered by Harry Higley.
 When balanced correctly, the airplane should sit level or slightly nose down when you lift it up with your fingers.